developdata/webar/README.md

 This file is to try out 3D models in VR and work out the translations and animations

 ## tunnel.html
-This file has the tunnel model for AR
+This file has the tunnel model for AR.
+I'm playing around with the transparency of the 3D model and found these resources useful for getting the transparency from a blender model to work in A-Frame [transparency in A-Frame](https://stackoverflow.com/questions/62236739/a-frame-ignoring-3d-models-slightly-transparent-materials) and [glitch of it working](https://aframe-transparent-material.glitch.me/)

 ## rain.html
 Work in progress, a rainy AR